KRoses96/python-solidworks-integration/README.md

 ### Problem

 Integrating SolidWorks with other applications can often be a challenging task.
 Whenever possible, I prefer to use Python for automation and scripting, as it offers a more streamlined approach.
-That's why I'm excited to present a solution that effectively integrates the SolidWorks API with more advanced tools, enabling greater flexibility and sophistication in complex projects.
+That's why I'm excited to present a solution that effectively integrates the SolidWorks API with more advanced tools.

 ---